Garrett AT Pro Reviews – All Terrain Metal Detector On A Budget

 So let’s take a look at the design and appearance, in true Garrett fashion again the machine comes in only a few parts making it easy to transport and to store.
 We have the brains (control panel) the upper pole, the lower pole, and one 28cm x 22cm search coil and a wingnut.
 Assembly is kept as simple as possible and you do not need a degree in engineering to put it together.
 In fact, it should take you just a few minutes.

 We have a headphone jack socket in the bottom of the brains and the Garrett AT Pro does have an internal speaker built-in.

-This time Garrett have come away from their usual bright yellow and black design and opted for a more professional sleek look.
-I would describe it as a gun-metal grey with black padding and grips.
+This time Garrett has come away from their usual bright yellow and black design and opted for a more professional sleek look.
+I would describe it as a gun-metal gray with black padding and grips.
 They have added a strap on the elbow rest which will help keep it stable and firmly attached to your arm, and users have reported the grip as very comfortable.
-As with other Garrett models it seems to be a favourite for comfort.
+As with other Garrett models, it seems to be a favorite for comfort.

 The standard coil that comes with the Garrett AT Pro is a 28cm x 22cm DD coil.